 The Bloom mobile application is programmed to request network and quality of service information from the GSM architecture subsystem.
 Figure 5 presents the system's network architecture.
 Arrows 1 and 3 in Figure 1 represent the bloom application request for information from the base transceiver station (BTS) and network switching subsystem (NSS).
 Conversely, the arrows pointing to the opposite side, numbered 2 and 4, depict the receipt of the data request.
-The data received from the base transceiver station (BTS) are the base station information such as the location of the base transceiver station, number of cells, the distance between cells, signal strength, Peripheral Component Interconnect (PCI), distance to cell, Mobile Country Code (MCC), Mobile Network Code (MNC) etc.
+The data received from the base transceiver station, number of cells, the distance between cells, signal strength, Peripheral Component Interconnect (PCI), distance to cell, Mobile Country Code (MCC), Mobile Network Code (MNC) etc.